AhmadYousif89/devlinks/README.md

 ### Sharing Your Profile

-1. Click "Preview" to see your public profile
+1. Click "Preview" to see your public profile and wait for a profile validation
-2. Click "Share Link" to copy the profile URL
+2. Click "Share Link" and see if you have some missing information
 3. Start sharing your personalized DevLinks profile with the world!

 ## 🚦 Scripts